Location notes

 Parking

-You can leave your car some were near the mini round about.
+You can leave your car somewhere near the round about.

 Public transport